List of DC Comics characters: H: Hyena

-The Hyena is the name of two supervillains published by DC Comics.
+The Hyena is the name of two supervillains appearing in media published by DC Comics.
 The first Hyena debuted in Firestorm #4 (September 1978) and was created by Gerry Conway and Al Milgrom.
 The second Hyena debuted in The Fury of Firestorm #10 (March 1983) and was created by Conway and Pat Broderick.
 Both are werehyenas who transform when under great emotional stress.

+Summer Day

 The first Hyena, Summer Day, is the sister of Doreen Day, a love interest of Firestorm.
-She joined the Peace Corps as a result of relational issues with her father and was turned into a werehyena after an accident in Africa.
-Taking the name the Hyena, Summer returned to America and began attacking both criminals and police officers.
+She joined the Peace Corps as a result of relational issues with her police officer father Bert and was turned into a werehyena after an accident in Africa.
+Taking the name Hyena, Summer returned to America and began attacking both criminals and police officers.
 A result of her condition is a steadily progressing madness.

+In Infinite Crisis, Hyena joins the Secret Society of Super Villains.
+Deadshot kills Hyena after a prison breakout to serve as a message to the other villains to the leaders of the Secret Society of Super Villains.

+Hyena is resurrected following The New 52 relaunch, which rebooted the continuity of the DC universe.
+This version of the character resembles a spotted hyena.
+In Forever Evil, Hyena appears as a member of Crime Syndicate of America's incarnation of the Secret Society of Super Villains.

+Jivan Shi

-The second Hyena, Jivan Shi, was a psychiatrist whom Summer Day had fallen in love with while he was attempting to treat her werehyena condition.
-One night, as Summer and Jivan were embracing, Summer transformed and infected him with the werehyena curse.
-According to The Fury of Firestorm #10–13, the madness suffered by the werehyenas is one's bestial side taking over, coupled with an exaggeration of negative emotions.
+The second Hyena, Jivan Shi, is a psychiatrist whom Summer Day had fallen in love with while he was attempting to treat her werehyena condition.
+One night, as Day and Shi were embracing, Day transformed and infected him with the werehyena curse.

-In Infinite Crisis, Deadshot killed one of the Hyenas after a prison breakout and the other appeared as a member of the Injustice League in "One Year Later" before being killed by Parademons.
+Hyena appeared as a member of the Injustice League in "One Year Later".

-A pack of werehyenas, presumably suffering from the same curse as Summer and Jivan, were seen in San Francisco before being defeated and cured.

-In 2011, The New 52 rebooted the DC universe.
-The Hyenas are reintroduced as mercenaries who possess superhuman physical abilities derived from special drugs.
+During the "Salvation Run" storyline, Hyena is among the villains who are sent to the planet Cygnus 4019.
+He is later killed by Parademons.

+Jivan Shi is reintroduced in the "Doomsday Clock" storyline, where he is stated to be a civilian psychologist working for the Department of Metahuman Affairs.

+Hyena in other media

-In Forever Evil, the Summer Day incarnation of Hyena appears as a member of the Secret Society of Super Villains.
+The Summer Day incarnation of Hyena makes a non-speaking appearance in the Creature Commandos episode "Chasing Squirrels" as an inmate of Belle Reve.